Ben McKenzie: Criticism of cryptocurrency

+Commentary

-Since 2021, McKenzie has been an outspoken critic of cryptocurrency.
-He is noted as one of the few celebrity skeptics of the technology.
+Since 2021, McKenzie has been an outspoken critic of cryptocurrency, especially during its 2020-2022 bubble and subsequent crash.
+He is noted as one of the few celebrity skeptics of the currency.
 As such, he has been particularly critical of the proliferation of celebrity endorsements of unstable cryptocurrencies, their speculation, and NFTs.
+McKenzie testified at the United States Senate Committee on Banking, Housing, and Urban Affairs hearing "Crypto Crash: Why the FTX Bubble Burst and the Harm to Consumers" in December 2022.

+As a pundit, McKenzie has also appeared on CNN Business, CNBC, CBS News, and Real Time with Bill Maher to discuss the topic."Ben McKenzie: Crypto is a Ponzi Scheme | Real Time with Bill Maher (HBO)" (2023) He has been a guest on podcasts like What Next: TBD, Deconstructed, and Chapo Trap House, and radio programs Marketplace Tech and Morning Edition.

+McKenzie attributes his initial interest in the subject to his undergraduate degree in economics and friends' interest in cryptocurrency, as well as coursework on the blockchain from MIT professor and SEC chairman Gary Gensler and Capital in the Twenty-First Century by economist Thomas Piketty.

+Writing and film

+McKenzie's debut book Easy Money: Cryptocurrency, Casino Capitalism, and the Golden Age of Fraud with journalist Jacob Silverman was released by Abrams Press on July 18, 2023.
+The book includes a claim from McKenzie that the CIA "begged" him to explain cryptocurrency to them.
+The book is a New York Times Bestseller and was longlisted for the Financial Times' Business Book of the Year in 2023.

-With journalist Jacob Silverman, he has written a number of critical articles on crypto for publications including Slate, The New Republic, The Washington Post, and The Intercept.
-Together, they are writing the book Easy Money, to be released by Abrams Press in July 2023.
+With Silverman, he has written a number of critical articles on crypto for publications including Slate, The New Republic, The Washington Post, and The Intercept.
 They had a featured session on the topic at the 2022 SXSW Festival and McKenzie at WSJ Tech Live 2022 and the 2022 Web Summit.
-As a pundit, McKenzie has also appeared on CNN Business, CNBC, and CBS News to discuss the topic."Ben McKenzie: Crypto is a Ponzi Scheme | Real Time with Bill Maher (HBO)" (2023) He has been a guest on podcasts like What Next: TBD, Deconstructed, and Chapo Trap House, and radio programs Marketplace Tech and Morning Edition.

-McKenzie testified at the United States Senate Committee on Banking, Housing, and Urban Affairs hearing "Crypto Crash: Why the FTX Bubble Burst and the Harm to Consumers” in December 2022.

-McKenzie attributes his initial interest in the subject to his undergraduate degree in economics and friends' interest in cryptocurrency, as well as coursework on the blockchain from MIT professor and SEC chairman Gary Gensler and Capital in the Twenty-First Century by economist Thomas Piketty.
+McKenzie's cryptocurrency documentary, Everyone Is Lying to You for Money, premiered at SXSW in London in June 2025.